A chronology of key events:

 2009 October - Constitutional court overturns law that granted Premier Berlusconi immunity while in office.

-2010 August - Mr Berlusconi's coalition loses majority in lower house of parliament after more than 30 deputies break away from his People of Freedom party (PdL) and join Mr Fini's FLI.
+2010 August - Mr Berlusconi's coalition loses majority in lower house of parliament after more than 30 deputies break away from his People of Freedom party.

-2011 February - A Milan judge orders Mr Berlusconi to stand trial on 6 April for abuse of power and paying for sex with an under-age prostitute.
+2011 February - A Milan judge orders Mr Berlusconi to stand trial in April on charges of abuse of power and paying for sex with an under-age prostitute.

 2011 September - Parliament gives final approval to a 54bn euro (£47bn; $74bn) austerity package.
 The package contains a pledge to balance the budget by 2013.

 2011 November - Amid growing doubts about Italy's debt burden, Mr Berlusconi resigns after his government fails to gain a full majority in the Chamber of Deputies during a budget vote.
-President Giorgio Napolitano nominates former European Union commissioner Mario Monti to form a government of technocrats.
+Former European Union commissioner Mario Monti forms government of technocrats.

 2011 December - Mr Monti's package of austerity measures amounting to 33bn euros (£27bn; $43bn) of spending cuts gains parliamentary approval.
 The package also includes measures to raise taxes and tackle tax evasion.